Open Didit on Zapier

 Connect Didit to Zapier

-In Zapier, search for Didit and connect your account using the API Key from your Didit Console.
+In Zapier, search for Didit in the app directory (or open the marketplace listing directly) and connect your account using the API Key from Console → API & Webhooks.

 Set Up a Trigger